handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ::: tip
 #### Registering all plugins at once

-If you import all of Handsonable's plugin modules, register all of them at once with the `registerAllPlugins()` method:
+If you import all of Handsonable's plugin modules, register them with the `registerAllPlugins()` method:

 ```js
 // import the `registerAllPlugins()` method